Generic selectors

 Think about it.
 If an offender comes to us and repents, would we be able to sincerely and humbly forgive them if we are still angry?
 No!
 Would we be showing agape love to the person?
 No!
 This kind of anger puts us in a very dangerous spiritual condition because God says He will not forgive our sins if we do not forgive those who offend us and accept their repentance.

-PRINCIPLE: Refusing to forgive an offender is a sin.
+PRINCIPLE: Refusing to forgive an offender is a SIN.

 This is why agape love and humility are foundational to forgiving others—because we, like any offender, are sinners who require God’s forgiveness.
 Therefore, God commands us to show love to both our brethren and our enemies:

-LUKE 6:31-37 And exactly as you would have men do to you, you do the same to them also. … 35 But love your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and you shall be the children of the Highest; for He is good to the unthankful and the wicked.
-36 Therefore, you also be compassionate, even as your Father is compassionate.
-37 And do not judge others, so that you yourself will not be judged in any way.
-Do not condemn others, so that you will not be condemned in any way.
-Forgive, and you shall be forgiven.
+LUKE 6:31, 35-37 “And just as you want men to do to you, you also do to them likewise. … 35 “But love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.
+For He is kind to the unthankful and evil.
+36 “Therefore be merciful, just as your Father also is merciful.
+37 “Judge not, and you shall not be judged.
+Condemn not, and you shall not be condemned.
+Forgive, and you will be forgiven.

 God loved us when we were sinners, and He expects His children to extend the same willingness to forgive as He does to us.
 In fact, it does not matter if the offender repents at all.
 Our duty is to be willing to forgive whether or not an offender repents.